jlgraner/Graner_QA_tools/README.md

 # Graner_QA_tools

 This repository is meant to house some basic MRI quality assurance tools.
+Each sub-directory has its own README for specific information on the code contained therein.

 ## mri_quickgifs.py
 This script reads in a 4D .nii or .nii.gz file and creates some gifs for very basic visual QA.